AckerlyXu/heima/articles/automation/index.md

 ---
-title: Azure Automation Documentation - Tutorials, API Reference | Microsoft Docs
+title: Azure Automation Documentation - Tutorials, API Reference | Azure
 description: Learn how to use Automation to automate processes and configuration management in order to save time and increase reliability of regular administrative tasks.
 services: automation
 author: carolz